 Turkey is largely self-sufficient with regards to its food, exporting more produce than it imports and placing huge importance on locally produced ingredients.
 Blending Mediterranean, Middle Eastern, Balkan and Central Asian cuisines, the result is delicious, particularly the plentiful vegetable meze dishes.
 These are often made with garlic, nuts and spices, which are served with fresh bread, locally produced olive oil and, if it’s in season, pomegranate syrup.
 Fish is often served on the coast, where it’s freshest, and marinated seafood is a signature dish.

-I like borek, a flaky pastry parcel filled with anything from minced lamb to spinach, garlic and cheese, and served with yogurt, a staple throughout Turkish cuisine.
+I like borek, a flaky pastry parcel filled with anything from minced lamb to spinach, garlic and cheese, and served with yoghurt, a staple throughout Turkish cuisine.
 I also love the variety of fruit that’s found everywhere, especially the fresh juice which can be bought from street stalls and juiced right in front of you.

 5. Design is prized in Turkey, which is reflected in the country’s range of exceptional boutique properties.